amuteman/amuteman/README.md

 👯 I’m looking to collaborate on Data Science and AI projects <br />
 🌱 I’m currently learning AWS for Data Analysis and Scala programming language <br />
 💬 Ask me about Data Engineering or Civil Engineering <br />
-📫 How to reach me ... <br /> Well you could find me on my LinkedIn: https://www.linkedin.com/in/vinter-guy/ <br />
+📫 How to reach me ... via LinkedIn: https://www.linkedin.com/in/vinter-guy/ <br />
 ⚡ Fun fact: My hobbie is to play/produce music